aragon/sdk/modules/client/examples.md

 // Define the plugins to install and their params

-// Use an already existing ERC20 token const pluginInitParams1: IErc20PluginInstall = {
+// Use an already existing ERC20 token const pluginInitParams1: ITokenVotingPluginInstall = {
   settings: {
     minDuration: 60 * 60 * 24 * 2, // seconds
     minTurnout: 0.25, // 25%